 Contact

-The role of incretins in diabetes treatment
+The role of incretins in diabetes and obesity treatment

 Incretin hormones are intestinally derived hormones stimulating glucose-dependent insulin secretion in response to food intake.
 Incretin hormones play an important role in glucose homeostasis.